Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/Memetta.md

 > Many people would stare into her eyes and become caught by them, or put off.
 In return, Memetta herself gets uncomfortable by the staring.
 > So, to make it brief, she hides her eyes because she's shy and nervous about them.
 >
-> Furthermore, she's just not that smart.
+> Furthermore, while some may see her as somewhat shallow and unintelligent, this is mainly due to the mental load of being the Epicenter of Sentience.
+Her intellect is mostly being distracted by the epicenter, slowing down her long-term thinking abilities, but leaving her reflexes and quick-thinking unaffected.
-> Memetta mainly just uses Divide (currently) in her abilities, as Addition, Subtraction, and Multiplication feel too complicated for her to use instinctively.
+> This is why Memetta mainly just uses Divide (currently) in her abilities, as Addition, Subtraction, and Multiplication feel too complicated for her to use instinctively in rapid succession.
+To her, Divide gets rid of 90% of her problems anyways by making them impossible to act and move due to the intense pain of being "divided".

 ### Appearance
 > Memetta has strange wrappings covering her eyes and body at all times.
 They must be thin, otherwise how would she be able to see out from them?
 Although, her dusken hair, which drapes down over her forehead and along the back of her neck, seems to add further coverage to any remaining vision she would’ve had.